-The 'Boy Erased' Trailer Makes It Clear This Is The Oscar-Worthy Tearjerker You've Been Waiting For — VIDEO
+The 'Boy Erased' Trailer Proves This Is The Oscar-Worthy Tearjerker You've Been Waiting For

 A true story basis, an all-star cast, and a dramatic, thematically resonant subject matter: that's the recipe for Academy Award gold, and the make-up of the new movie Boy Erased.
 In this coming-of-age story, out in November, Lady Bird breakout Lucas Hedges plays a teenage boy struggling with an inner conflict over his sexual orientation under religious parents who don't accept him as he is.
 Set to an original song by singer and Hedges' co-star in the film Troye Sivan, the Boy Erased trailer is truly moving, and the final movie might be handed major awards glory in return.

 The film is based on a real-life memoir by Garrard Conley about his experiences growing up gay in small town America, and the trailer shows the internal and familial turmoil that Hedges' character Jared faces after disclosing to his family that he might be gay.
 This leads to the teen's parents (played by Nicole Kidman and Russell Crowe) sending him to a gay conversion institution, where he meets a therapist played by Joel Edgerton, who also writes and directs the project.